furfurylic/commata/CommataPrimer.md

 ## Loading the CSV file into memory

 Commata offers the type `commata::stored_table`, which serves as a type of loaded images of CSV texts.
-Here is an sample code to load the contents of `stars.csv` into an `stored_table` object:
+Here is a sample code to load the contents of `stars.csv` into a `stored_table` object:

 ```C++
 #include <commata/parse_csv.hpp>